DomainTools/api-php/README.md

 ```
 The method **withType** allows to specify the return type of the response.
 It takes only one parameter, the **name** of the return type.

-The list of return types is available on the [domaintoolsAPI documentation](http://domaintools.com/api/docs/ "domaintoolsAPI documentation") .
+The list of return types is available on the [domaintoolsAPI documentation](http://domaintools.com/api/docs/ "domaintoolsAPI documentation").

 ### If no return type, a DomaintoolsAPIResponse object is returned ###